Blue Eagle (character): Fictional character biography

-The Squadron Supreme, as a result of their conflict with the Overmind, instituted the "Utopia Program".
-They assumed control of Earth-712's United States, and publicly revealed their true identities.
-James again adopted another identity after his father died from a heart attack.
-Using a costume made by his dead father, he took the name Blue Eagle.
-With the Squadron, he battled a group of rebel soldiers at Fort Largo.
-The Squadron then battled the Institute of Evil.
-Dore then discovered that the Golden Archer had used the Behavior Modification Device on Lady Lark, and called for the Archer's dismissal from the team.
-Blue Eagle was captured by Nighthawk's Redeemers and placed under Master Menace's Behavior Modification machine.
+The Squadron Supreme, as a result of their conflict with the Overmind, institute the "Utopia Program".
+They assume control of Earth-712's United States, and publicly reveal their identities.
+Dore again adopts another identity after his father died from a heart attack.
+Using a costume made by his dead father, he takes the name Blue Eagle.

+Dore discovers that the Golden Archer has used the Behavior Modification Device on Lady Lark, and calls for Golden Archer's dismissal from the team.
+Blue Eagle is later captured by Nighthawk's Redeemers and subjected to the Behavior Modification machine.

-Blue Eagle recovered and returned to the Squadron, just in time for the Redeemers to attack Squadron City.
-During the battle, Blue Eagle killed the Black Archer with his mace, but lost the use of his wings after Lamprey drained the artificial gravity effect from them.
-Blue Eagle fell and crashed into Pinball, breaking Pinball's neck.
-Both Blue Eagle and Pinball died immediately and were placed in cryostasis until they could be resurrected.
+Blue Eagle recovers and returns to the Squadron, just in time for the Redeemers to attack Squadron City.
+During the battle, Blue Eagle kills Golden Archer with his mace, but loses the use of his wings after Lamprey drains the artificial gravity effect from them.
+Blue Eagle falls and crashes into Pinball, breaking Pinball's neck.
+Both Blue Eagle and Pinball are killed, with the two being placed in cryostasis until they can be resurrected.

-Blue Eagle's wings were later adopted by fellow Squadron member Lady Lark, as she had grown to love Dore shortly before his death.
-Lady Lark later changed her codename to Skylark.

-After a period of time when the surviving members of the Squadron Supreme had returned to Earth-712 from their forced exile, they found the government of Earth combined to create an armed force of Blue Eagles to patrol and keep the populace docile.
-These troops would be opposed by the Squadron along with the Eagle's opposite number, the Nighthawks.

 Powers and abilities

 Blue Eagle wears a specially designed flying suit of synthetic stretch fabric equipped with artificial wings on his back enabling natural winged flight, that was designed by his father James Dore Sr. (the original American Eagle) and his mother Adrian Dore.
-These wings had a "anti-gravity effect" that allowed Dore to fly.
+These wings had an "anti-gravity effect" that allowed Dore to fly.